Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Introduction

 The modeling of opinion dynamics through a game-theoretic or a utility maximization approach is still in its early stages, with only a limited number of works published thus far.
-One such model with stubborn agents, presented in \cite{2014_JG_SR}, uses a best response dynamics framework in which every agent seeks to minimize a cost function.
-A game theoretic analysis of the FJ-model was carried out in \cite{2015_Bindel_et_al}.
+Reference~\cite{2009_JM_GA_JS} showed that cooperative control problems, such as consensus seeking, can be effectively tackled using game-theoretic methods, particularly through potential and weakly acyclic games.
+The works \cite{2014_JG_SR,2015_Bindel_et_al} interpret the FJ-model as best response dynamics within a game-theoretic framework, where each agent aims to minimize a cost function.
+The work~\cite{2014_PG_JL_FS} introduced a general framework for social influence grounded in the psychological concept of cognitive dissonance and demonstrated that various opinion dynamics models can be viewed as best response dynamics in a coordination game, where utilities are determined by dissonance functions.
 In a recent study \cite{2021_SRE}, a dynamic influence maximization game is explored, where a set of competing \emph{players} allocate their fixed resources over certain \emph{individuals} (who hold opinions about \emph{players}) to maximize their utilities in the long term.
 Reference \cite{2015_SRE-TB} performs a game-theoretical analysis of the asynchronous HK model.
-The work~\cite{2020_LZ_MY_MC} captures the co-evolution of opinions and actions taken by the agents, where these employ best response dynamics to choose their actions.
+The works~\cite{2020_LZ_MY_MC,2023_HDA_MY_LZ_ZC_MC} capture the co-evolution of opinions and actions taken by the agents under a game-theoretic framework.
 The work~\cite{2021_SP-etal} utilizes a continuous-time non-linear opinion dynamics model to tune the mutual cooperative behavior of agents in a repeated game.
 Within this framework, agents make strategic decisions relying upon rationality and reciprocity.
 Another approach, detailed in \cite{2018_RE_TB_AN_VP_SB}, introduces a discrete-time opinion dynamics model with a game-theoretic structure where the agents incur a combination of conformity and manipulation costs based on the opinions.
 The aim of each agent is to minimize this cost.